“Do a deed of simple kindness; though its end you may not see, it may reach like widening ripples down a long eternity” – Joseph Norris

 - The Y nurtures potential.
 They believe that everyone should have the opportunity to learn, grow and thrive.

 - The Y has local presence and global reach.
-They mobilize local communities to affect lasting, meaningful change.
+They mobilize local communities to effect lasting, meaningful change.

 The YMCA in the United States